Influencer marketing 2021: 8 tools for in-depth research and many tips

 It would be presumptuous to say that influencer marketing helped Joe Biden win the elections but it certainly worked.
 All the more reasons to try it yourself!

-Tip 6: Use reputation analysis tools
+Tip 6: Use reputation analysis and marketing tools

 When choosing an influencer, it's extremely important to monitor their reputation.
 You need to make sure that you won't stir up controversy or straight-up cause a PR crisis by partnering with this Internet personality.

 Luckily, modern marketing technology allows you to run a check of someone's reputation much quicker and on a much deeper level than a simple Google search could do.
+Today you can start detailed influencer research and analysis with any free or paid influencer marketing tool you would like!

 To give you some impression of what top reputation analysis and influencer marketing tools look like, here's a small list!